-- A written statement from an authorized health care provider licensed by the State of California to prescribe medications detailing the name, method, amount, and time schedules by which such medication is to be taken; and - A written statement from the parent or guardian of the student indicating the desire that the school district assist the student in the matters set forth in the health care provider's statement. - Whenever possible, it is preferable for licensed healthcare providers to establish a medication schedule that will eliminate or minimize the necessity for a student to take medication during school hours.
-Parent(s)/guardian(s) are urged to ask their licensed health care providers to consider such an arrangement. - Written authorizations must be renewed annually or whenever there is a new written authorization form from the licensed health care provider.
-The authorization is valid one calendar year from the date of the licensed health care provider's signature. - Parent or guardian generated changes or modifications to the medication administration directions is not acceptable or acted upon unless such changes are received from the licensed health care provider in writing.
+- A written statement from an authorized health care provider licensed by the State of California to prescribe medications detailing the name, method, amount, and time schedules by which such medication is to be taken; and - A written statement from the parent/guardian of the student indicating the desire that the school district assist the student in the matters set forth in the health care provider's statement; - Whenever possible, it is preferable for licensed healthcare providers to establish a medication schedule that will eliminate or minimize the necessity for a student to take medication during school hours.
+Parent(s)/guardian(s) are urged to ask their licensed health care providers to consider such an arrangement. - Written authorizations must be renewed annually or whenever there is a new written authorization from the licensed health care provider.
+The authorization is valid one calendar year from the date of the licensed health care provider's signature. - Parent/guardian generated changes or modifications to the medication administration directions is not acceptable or acted upon unless such changes are received from the licensed health care provider in writing. - The parent/guardian has a right to rescind their consent for administration of medication at school any time.
+The parent must submit a written statement and the school nurse will notify the health care provider.

-Students may not carry or use medication on campus without written consent.
+Students may not carry or use medication on campus without written consent unless such consent will violate protected health information under '§ Cal Family Code 6925.
 However, students may carry and self-administer certain medication (e.g., inhaled asthma medication or auto-injectable epinephrine medication) if the school district receives the appropriate documentation.
 This includes:

-- A written statement from the authorized health care provider detailing the name of medication, method, amount and time schedules by which the medication is to be taken, and confirming that the student is able to self-administer the medication; and - A written statement from the parent or guardian of the student consenting to the self-administration, providing release for the credentialed school nurse or other health care personnel to consult with the health care provider of the student regarding any questions that may arise with regard to the medication, and releasing the school district and school personnel from liability in the case of adverse reaction. - Completion of Student Contract for Self-Administration/Self Carry of Medication During School Hours signed by the student and the credentialed school nurse.
+- A written statement from the authorized health care provider detailing the name of medication, method, amount, and time schedules by which the medication is to be taken, and confirming that the student is able to self-administer the medication; and - A written statement from the parent/guardian of the student consenting to the self-administration, providing release for the credentialed school nurse or other health care personnel to consult with the health care provider of the student regarding any questions that may arise with regard to the medication, and releasing the school district and school personnel from liability in the case of adverse reaction; - Completion of Student Contract for Self-Administration/Self Carry of Medication During School Hours signed by the student and the credentialed school nurse.